Ingredient explorer

-This pet food ingredient checker and label decoder turns a dog food or cat food label into role buckets, ingredient signals, and support-aware interpretation grounded in the same logic used across the platform, while separating source-backed interpretation from heuristic scoring policy.
+This ingredient explorer turns a dog food or cat food label into role buckets, ingredient signals, and support-aware context grounded in the same logic used across the platform.
+It does not score ingredient quality or rank products.

 What Analyzer helps you inspect